The MB-SB Elevated Highway?

 The state proposed north-south thoroughfare never became a reality mostly due to the cost.
 Even as transportation officials were proposing the idea, they admitted they didn’t have the funds to do the work.
 Ultimately, the railroad land was sold or given to nearby property owners.
 Who knows how it all would have effected the MB-SB area?

 Some 75 years later the concept still seems plausible.
-With train service ebding, the land was available, mostly vacant and a straight path through the three towns of LB, MB, and SB.
+With train service ending, the land was available, mostly vacant and a straight path through the three towns of LB, MB, and SB.
 And even back then the story referred to “the present highway as long considered a bottleneck in the road system” and one “often closed to traffic by inundation.”
 Just as it is today.

 Note: Walter Edge was the NJ governor at this time of this proposal.
 He had quite the resume — especially for a Garden State Republican.
 Twice elected NJ governor (in 1917 and 1944), a US Senator for NJ, US ambassador to France, and a Spanish-American War officer.
 Frank C. Young was the NJ State Highway Department superintendent back then.